-If you develop a cavity or toothache or notice anything out of the ordinary with your smile, you should call Sierra Oaks Dental at (916) 846-9828 to make an appointment with our dentists.
-Many problems with your dental health can be addressed early or even avoided altogether by seeing Dr. Peter Kim, Dr. Shah Khodai or Dr. Navid Torabian for regular dental cleanings and exams in Sacramento, California.
+If you develop a cavity or toothache or notice anything out of the ordinary with your smile, you should call Sierra Oaks Dental at (916) 481-2000 to make an appointment with our dentist.
+Many problems with your dental health can be addressed early or even avoided altogether by seeing Dr. Peter Kim for regular dental cleanings and exams in Sacramento, California.

 What Is a Dental Cleaning?

 A dental cleaning, also known as a clinical hygiene visit, is an appointment with a registered dental hygienist.
 During a clinical hygiene visit, the hygienist will clean the plaque and tartar from your teeth.
 Everyone has different amounts of tartar and plaque so they may qualify for different types of cleanings.